Sue Delaney

 • Foundation Certificate in Psychodynamic Counselling

-I also have undertaken further trauma-focused training including:
+I also have undertaken further trauma-sensitive training including:

 • Dr Gabor Mate's Compassionate Inquiry (Short Course)

-• Emotion-Focused Individual Therapy (EFIT) for Trauma Levels 1 & 2
+• Emotion-Focused Individual Therapy (EFIT) Levels 1 & 2

 • More Than Words - a polyvagal/body-guided workshop for regulating post-traumatic emotional states by Trauma Centre Manchester

-I have practised clinically for nine years (as both a trainee and post qualification).
-As well as my private practice, I have also worked for the NHS-funded IAPT Counselling for Depression service, in a GP surgery for a short time and within a Victims of Crime contract.
-I am a former Samaritans volunteer and previously held placements at two charitable counselling agencies.
+I have practised clinically for 10 years (as both a trainee and post qualification).
+As well as my private practice, I previously worked for the NHS-funded IAPT Counselling for Depression service, in a GP surgery for a short time and within a Victims of Crime contract.
+I am a former Samaritans listening volunteer and held placements at two charitable counselling agencies during my training.

 I am a Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and I adhere to its' codes of ethics.
-My work is clinically supervised and I hold enhanced DBS clearance.
-I am also registered with the ICO for data protection purposes and I am committed to ongoing training and personal development.
+My work is clinically supervised, I am registered with the ICO for data protection purposes and I hold an Enhanced DBS.
+I am committed to ongoing training and personal development.

 Member organisations